Creating Your Career in Arts, Entertainment & Communications

 Visual artists need a portfolio (samples of your work) to accompany their resumes.
 It is often difficult for students to decide what pieces to include in their portfolio.
 Entire books are published on the subject of portfolios, but a good guideline is to include only you most recent and relevant work.
 One artist recruiter put it this way; "It's not your life's work, it's your best work".
 Painters, sculptors, and other artists working in media that is not portable must have photos of their work.
 Artists portfolios can be in all electronic/digital formats as well as being in a print form.
 Websites, blogs, CDs, flash drives, laptops, iPads and smart phones are all tools contemporary artists use to transport and show their work in addition to the traditional black leather case.
 Take classes that have portfolio assignments to help you make time to organize and present your portfolio.

 Marketing, advertising, and public relations portfolios should be created using the same approach.
 Think of your portfolio as part of the marketing campaign to promote yourself.
 Take extra time and care with it, as you would any of your other work.
 Your conceptual skills and writing abilities are the content you are presenting, but take care to make the visual presentation strong as well.
-If you are an advertising major who is interested in the creative side of the business, then your art skills and portfolio must be up to the same visual standard as a visual artist.
+If you are an advertising major who is interested in the creative side of the business, then your art skills and portfolio must be up to the same creative standard as a visual artist.

 Graphic designers, animators, and illustrators can usually bring color copies of their sample work in a portfolio as well as having a website, blog or CD.
 Links to websites where artwork is displayed are easily emailed to potential buyers or employers and have become the new standard for artists.
 One notable difference for these applied arts is that graphic designers' resumes must be a sample of their graphic design skills, whereas animators and illustrators are not expected to incorporate artwork into their resumes.
 Please refer to the samples in the resume section of this guide.

 Journalists, photographers, and filmmakers also need to have samples of their work to accompany a resume.
 A photographer's portfolio can be in the form of prints, CD or flash drive for portability, but they are also expected to have a website.
 For filmmakers, camera operators, animators, and others whose work is in a moving picture format, your samples need to be on a DVD, or flash drive.
-This type of "demo reel" as it is called, should have music to accompany and enhance the imagery as this is standard, along with a title of your name in front of the work to identify it.
+This type of "demo reel" as it is called, should have music to accompany and enhance the imagery, along with a title of your name in front of the work to identify it.
 A practitioner of journalism, public relations, or other writing should have work samples printed out in a portfolio, as well as saved on a CD or flash drive.
 In all of these fields, a website is highly recommended as a place to upload your sample work.

 Interviewing for a job in the arts, entertainment and communications industries varies according to the type of skills required and by job function.
 The format of the interview may range from a brief, informal conversation, to a very concise list of questions from a panel.
 But regardless of whether you are facing an art director or an editor; you need to be prepared to show them why they should choose you.
 Careers in these fields rely heavily on verbal communication skills and personality.
 The interview is the best place to demonstrate those skills.